Metadrop/behat-contexts/README.md

   Saves page content to a file in the given path.

-- Then save last response to :path
+- Then I wait for :seconds second(s)

   Halts test for a given amount of seconds.
 Useful when debugging tests with timing issues.
 Don't use this step in real tests.